 Fats, carbohydrates, and protein are presented to the body in a perfectly balanced ratio.
 In addition, raw milk has such a rich array of enzymes and probiotics that it basically digests itself with little help needed by the digestive process.
 No wonder grass-fed raw milk was used extensively by the forerunner of today’s Mayo Clinic to bring sick patients back to health!

 Pasteurization completely destroys all the probiotics and enzymes in raw milk making it much more difficult to digest.
 Enzyme-less milk even triggers symptoms of lactose intolerance in some people.
 Why?
 Because lactase, the enzyme to digest the lactose, has been destroyed!
 This leaves an individual’s digestive process to make the enzyme, and if the person has trouble with this for whatever reason, bloating and other uncomfortable symptoms emerge.

-The destructive nature of pasteurization to the nutrients in milk also result in the water soluble vitamins becoming up to 80% less bioavailable.
-Some water soluble nutrients are completely destroyed by pasteurization including B6 and B12 (source).
+The destructive nature of pasteurization to the nutrients in milk also results in the water-soluble vitamins becoming up to 80% less bioavailable.
+Some water-soluble nutrients are completely destroyed by pasteurization including B6 and B12 (source).
 Ironically, most people are deficient in these nutrients even if plenty of pasteurized dairy is consumed.